- People Tree96

 In reaction to the disaster, the The Accord on Fire and Building Safety in Bangladesh was set up.
 The Accord is an independent, legally binding agreement between brands and trade unions designed to work towards a improving health and safety within the Bangladeshi Garment Industry.
 To date, The Accord has been signed by over 200 clothing brands, retailers and importers from over 20 countries in Europe, North America, Asia and Australia; two global trade unions; and eight Bangladesh trade unions and four NGO witnesses.
 A full list of signatories can be found on The Accord website.

-One solution to avoid purchasing products which are produced in sweatshops, is to purchase fairly traded clothing.
+One solution when it comes to ethical fashion is to avoid purchasing products which are produced in sweatshops, and to purchase fairly traded clothing.
 This ensures that producers and workers in developing countries are paid a fair price for their work under decent working conditions with the aim of reducing poverty and promoting sustainability.
 For a list of companies that companies that specialise in fair trade and ethical products see our Alternative Clothing Directory.

-Another way of supporting fair trade is to look for clothes made with cotton certified with the Fairtrade Mark, which are now easily available through online retailers.
+Another way of supporting ethical fashion and fair trade is to look for clothes made with cotton certified with the Fairtrade Mark, which are now easily available through online retailers.
 The Fairtrade certification ensures that the farmers are paid a guaranteed minimum price for their cotton crop and receive a Fairtrade premium on top.
 It also ensures that the cotton has been produced in a fully certified and traceable supply chain.
-People Tree is recognised as a pioneer in Fair Trade and environmentally sustainable fashion and not surprisingly is the highest ranking company for ethics in our latest research (below).
+People Tree is recognised as a pioneering ethical fashion brand both in Fair Trade and environmentally sustainable fashion.
+Not surprisingly they’re the highest ranking company for ethics in our latest research (below).
 For an up-to-date list of retailers selling certified clothing, see the Fair Trade Foundation’s website.
 The World Fair Trade Organisation (WFTO) mark also demonstrates 100% commitment to Fair Trade in the business activities of their members.

 It is estimated that nearly one third of a pound of chemical fertilisers and pesticides is needed to produce enough cotton for a single T-shirt, and these chemicals are some of the most toxic around.
 They cause air and water pollution, pollute the land – killing animals and plants – and cause illness amongst farmers and workers.
 The World Health Organisation (WHO) estimates that 20,000 deaths occur in developing countries each year from poisoning by agricultural pesticides used on crops, of which many, due to their relative toxicity, can be attributed to cotton.
 As well as being far more beneficial for the environment, organic cotton is often bought directly from the farmer or a local cooperative.
 This means that the farmer gets a fairer deal and more income from the crop.
 Buy organic if you can: Over 80% of People Tree’s collection is made with 100% certified organic cotton.